janverschelde/PHCpack/src/Python/PHCpy3/doc/source/welcome.rst

 All good software documents contain the following four items: an installation guide, a getting started, a tutorial, and a reference manual.
 This document combines all four.
-In its current state, phcpy is a collection of modules, with a focus on exporting the functionality of PHCpack.
-The design is functional.
-The package does not define nor export an object oriented interface.